project-meucci/thimm.github.io/docs/Farmerama/Shorts-charles-schembre-on-carbon-farm-plans-monitoring-soils.md

 ---
-title: Shorts: Charles Schembre on Carbon Farm Plans & Monitoring Soils
+title: Shorts Charles Schembre On Carbon Farm Plans Monitoring Soils
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2018-07-26)